SAP-archive/cloud-businessrules-templates/README.md

 4. webapp/resources - This folder contains the source files for view and controller for reference.

 ## Deployment
-After you have implemented the view and controller, you can deploy the SAPUI5 application in your SAP Cloud Platform tenant.
+After you have implemented the view and controller, you can deploy the SAPUI5 application in your SAP Cloud Platform account.
 To do so, right click on the project and choose option: Deploy --> Deploy to SAP Cloud Platform

 ## Authors
 Archana Shukla